 Professor Ajay Heble, Director

 The International Institute for Critical Studies in Improvisation (IICSI) is a partnered research institute hosted at the University of Guelph.
-The partners include six academic institutions (University of Guelph, McGill University, Memorial University of Newfoundland, University of Regina, University of British Columbia, and University of California, Santa Barbara), a foundation partner (Musagetes), and over 30 community-based organizations.
+The partners include eight academic institutions (University of Guelph, McGill University, Memorial University, University of Regina, Carleton University, the University of British Columbia, Queen’s University Belfast, and 17, Institute of Critical Studies), a foundation partner (Musagetes), and over 65 community-based organizations.
 The Institute’s mandate is to create positive social change through the confluence of improvisational arts, innovative scholarship, and collaborative action.
 Our team engages, connects, and mobilizes scholars, students, creative practitioners, and community partners in order to create a vibrant intellectual hub, and a focal point for leading-edge research and critical inquiry in the field of improvisation studies.
 For more about the institute and a full list of team members and partners please visit our website.